 The Firing Party

 “Ah yes, the 21-Gun Salute!”
 I hear you say.
 My reply: Stop right there!
-Only Army and Navy cannons fire the 21-Gun salute.
-A firing party does not fire 21 guns, they have rifles and fire the Three-Volley Salute.
+Only Army and Navy (including the Marine Corps) cannons fire the 21-Gun salute.
+A firing party does not fire 21 guns, they have rifles and fire the Three Volley Salute.
 Your reply: “But, seven people fire the rifles three times and 7 x 3 = 21.
-Like I said, they fire rifles, not guns (guns are cannons).
-Please read on.
-Click here to read about firing the Three-Volley Salute.
-And here to read more.
+So, it’s a 21-rifle salute?
+There is no such thing as a 21-rifle salute.

 The firing party is 50-75 paces from the head of the casket in full view of the family.
 The Three-Volley Salute is fired over the casket and subsequently over the family.
 At an indoor memorial service, the firing party would be directly outside the doors of the chapel about 20 paces away (if possible) so that if the family were to look out of the open chapel doors they would be able to see some of the members firing the salute.
-Click here for more on taking aim.

 The Defense Authorization Act of 2000 mandated the rendering of military honors for all veterans with an honorable discharge.
 The Full and Standard Honors Funeral has a full complement of eight members – the commander and the seven members who fire.
 A Modified Funeral also has seven members, however, six of the members perform as pallbearers, present the flag and then move to fire.
 The Retiree Funeral uses four members to fire the volleys, the commander and this time, three members who fire.
 Veteran Funeral, does not have an official firing party provided by the military, but many times, a veteran group will take up that responsibility.

-The Three Volley and 21-Gun Salutes
+The Three Volley Salute

 There are three ceremonial-type rifles, the M1 Garand, M1903 and M14 (shown in the picture at left) that are used for ceremonial duties.
 Both the M1 and the M14 have a charging handle/operating rod which enables the firing party members to add a little flare to firing the sequence of three.
 The M1903 presents a bit of a challenge since it has a manual bolt.
 Using an M1903 on a firing party can be accomplished, you just need to practice firing, pulling the bolt up, rearward, pushing it forward and down and then firing again.